vinicius-lima-barbosa/my-movies/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## My Movies 🎬

+This repository contains a CRUD application developed to manage movie reviews, including features for creating, reading, updating, and deleting reviews.
+The application allows users to upload their movie critiques and ratings.
+It was developed as an academic project for a university course.
+Built using [include stack used, such as Next.js, Node.js, etc.], the focus is on simplicity and functionality for data handling.